Kunnakudi Vaidyanathan: Awards

 He was awarded the prestigious "Padma Shri" title by the Indian government, Kalaimamani award, Sangeet Natak Akademi Award by the Sangeet Natak Akademi in 1993, and the Karnataka Isaignani award.
 He has also won Best Music Director awards for his background scores for films.
 He received the Sangeetha Kalasikhamani award given by "The Indian Fine Arts Society" in 1996.
 He also received the Tamil Nadu State Film Award for Best Music Director for the film Thirumalai Thenkumari in 1970 and the Tamil Nadu State Film Honorary Award - Raja Sando Award in 2000.

 Other associations

 Vaidyanathan, had a long association with the All India Radio.
 An able administrator, Vaidyanathan served as Secretary of the Tamil Nadu Iyal Isai Nadaga Mandram.
 As the Secretary of Thyagabrahma Sabha, Thiruvaiyaru in Thanjavur district, he conducted the Tyagaraja Aradhana for several years.
-He also served as president of the Raga Research Centre.
+He was one of the founders and also served as president of the Raga Research Centre.

 Death

 He died of a heart attack on September 8, 2008 at the age of 73 at Porur Ramachandra Hospital, Chennai.
 He was survived by his wife, four sons and one daughter.
 His son Shekhar is a Cellist.